kparkitny/CL_oddamRzeczy/README.md

 This is at real my first ReactJS App.
 Application is still being developed.
-At now there are a react layout with few forms which are validated by [Formik](https://github.com/jaredpalmer/formik), contact form which saved in JSON server database nad pagination functionality In this moment application was created for only desktop view.
-In the end of this file, you can find out what will be add to application in the future (please check "todo list" section)
+At now there are a react layout with few forms which are validated by [Formik](https://github.com/jaredpalmer/formik), contact form which saved in JSON server database nad pagination functionality In this moment application was created for only desktop view.<br/> In the end of this file, you can find out what will be add to application in the future (please check "todo list" section)

 ## Author contact info